-The use of herbicide is one of the best ways to kill roots of weeds in pavement.
+The use of herbicide is one of the best ways to kill the roots of weeds in the pavement.
 There are several formulas to purchase that target different types of weeds.
 Brush and berry plants require the strongest formula available, but be cautious, as these are not necessarily selective and any nearby plants can be affected by drifting spray.

 Weeds growing in pavement cracks may require a secondary application of even chemical formulas.
-Read and follow the directions on the product carefully, as many of these chemicals are dangerous to humans, animals and invertebrates, as well as non-selected plants.
+Read and follow the directions on the product carefully, as many of these chemicals are dangerous to humans, animals, and invertebrates, as well as non-selected plants.

 Note: Chemical control should only be used as a last resort, as organic approaches are safer and more environmentally friendly.